JD Power 2017 Vehicle Dependability Study

 This is the 28th edition of the Vehicle Dependability Study, and it seeks to show problems experienced during the past 12 months by original owners of vehicles that are three years old.
 In this case, that means we're looking at ratings for 2014 model-year vehicles.

-Problems with infotainment, navigation, and in-vehicle communication systems accounted for 20 percent of the reported problems, which makes them the biggest issues this year.
-The most common complaints were about Bluetooth pairing not working, voice recognition not understanding commands, and inaccurate navigation system info.
+Problems with infotainment, navigation, and in-vehicle communication systems accounted for 22 percent of the reported problems, which makes them the biggest issues this year.
+The most common complaint: Bluetooth pairing/connectivity and built-in voice recognition misinterpreting commands.

 Research the Lexus

 Number 1 (tie): PorscheWith an identical score of 110 problems per 100 vehicles, Porsche is in a statistical dead heat with Lexus for the top overall position in JD Power's 2017 Vehicle Dependability Study.
 Again, a score of 110 is excellent for 2017, but it's significantly lower than the 97 that Porsche earned in 2016.

 Toyota moves up one spot in the 2017 rankings, earning a third-place award for its score of 123 problems per 100 vehicles.
 Last year, Toyota got a 113 rating.